matjazbravc/OpenAPI.Swagger.Demo/README.md

 # OpenAPI.Swagger.Demo

-In this comprehensive sample application I would like to show you **how to create JWT secured CRUD OpenAPI** using latest **Asp.Net Core 3.1**, documented with **Swagger** and tested with **Unit** and **Integration tests for secured API**.
+In this comprehensive sample application I would like to show you **how to create JWT secured CRUD OpenAPI** using latest **ASP.NET Core 5.0**, documented with **Swagger** and tested with **Unit** and **Integration tests for secured API**.
 You will find also how to use **Entity Framework Core** with **SQLite database provider**, how to use **Serilog** for logging requests/responses, how to **generally capture exceptions** with custom middleware, etc. So, let’s start step by step.

-## Asp.Net Core 3.1
-It's worth to mention that **Asp.Net Core 3.1 has a Long Term Support (LTS)**.
-LTS releases are supported for three years after the initial release.

 ## OpenAPI
 [OpenAPI](https://swagger.io/specification/) is a widely used industry standard specification for documenting APIs and the [Swagger](https://swagger.io/) is a set of tools that implement this specification.
 For .NET, there is the [Swashbuckle.AspNetCore NuGet](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) package that automatically produces a JSON document and an HTML, Javascript and CSS based documentation of your REST API based on the implementation of your controller classes and the data they return.
-Latest version of Swashbuckle supports ASP.NET Core 3.1 and [OpenAPI 3](https://swagger.io/specification/), which is the latest version of the specification at the time of creating this demo.
+Latest version of Swashbuckle supports ASP.NET Core 5.0 and [OpenAPI 3.1](https://www.openapis.org/blog/2021/02/18/openapi-specification-3-1-released), which is the latest version of the specification at the time of creating this demo.

 ## Setup OpenAPI/Swagger
 Once you have installed the [Swashbuckle.AspNetCore NuGet](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) package, you add the Swagger generator to the services collection in the **ConfigureServices** method in **Startup** class (see the "Configure Swagger support" line):